Appel-man/Aiming-Tips/README.md

 Go to mouse settings and advanced/extra mouse settings, a new white popup will come and go to "Pointer Options", then disable the "Enhance Pointer Precision" checkbox, set the pointer speed to 5/11 or 6/11

 ![image](https://github.com/Appel-man/Aiming-Tips/assets/73490542/b42ac1aa-f9c6-4c49-8855-7895172f1f44)

+# General Tips:
+If you don't know what your DPI should be start from 400.

+Set your Roblox graphics to 2.